bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 1. `eventName` is `String` object and identifies emitted message
 2. `params` is `WritableMap` object and contains parameters in simple key-value collection

-Now just register listener in JS module to receive emitted message.
+Now just register listener in JS module to receive the emitted message.
 Import `DeviceEventEmitter` from `'react-native'` and add this code in `componentDidMount` method:

 ```js
 DeviceEventEmitter.addListener('CustomNameOfTheEvent', function(e: Event) {